oven-sh/bun/docs/runtime/plugins.md

 type Loader = "js" | "jsx" | "ts" | "tsx" | "json" | "toml" | "object";
 ```

+### What is a namespace?

+`onLoad` and `onResolve` accept an optional `namespace` string.
+What is a namespaace?

-The `onLoad` method optionally accepts a `namespace` in addition to the `filter` regex.
-This namespace will be be used to prefix the import in transpiled code; for instance, a loader with a `filter: /\.yaml$/` and `namespace: "yaml:"` will transform an import from `./myfile.yaml` into `yaml:./myfile.yaml`.
+Every module has a namespace.
+Namespaces are used to prefix the import in transpiled code; for instance, a loader with a `filter: /\.yaml$/` and `namespace: "yaml:"` will transform an import from `./myfile.yaml` into `yaml:./myfile.yaml`.

+The default namespace is `"file"` and it is not necessary to specify it, for instance: `import myModule frmo "./my-module.ts"` is the same as `import myModule from "file:./my-module.ts"`.

+Other common namespaces are:

+- `"bun"`: for Bun-specific modules (e.g. `"bun:test"`, `"bun:sqlite"`)
+- `"node"`: for Node.js modules (e.g. `"node:fs"`, `"node:path"`)

 ### `onStart`